Part-of-The-Pack/faq/faq.md

 A Band or Brand (We like to call this ‘**B(r)and**’) is the name under which organizations operate and want to be found by others on The Pack.
 Organizations can have multiple bands or brands.

-For Example: ‘The Beatles’ is the band under which ‘The Beatles Incorporated’ operates.
+For example: ‘The Beatles’ is the band under which ‘The Beatles Incorporated’ operates.
 Paul’s organization ‘Mccartney Limited’ goes to market under 2 different brand names: ‘Paul Mccartney Solo’ for his solo albums and ‘DJ Paul’ when he’s DJ’ing at techno raves.

 ## I use a different entity (company) to book incomes from my band in different countries; how do I make this happen on The Pack? {#i-use-a-different-entity-company-to-book-incomes-from-my-band-in-different-countries-how-do-i-make-this-happen-on-the-pack}